alchemyplatform/blockexplorer/README.md

   * [API Quickstart](https://docs.alchemy.com/reference/alchemy-sdk-quickstart?a=eth-bootcamp)
   * [API Overview](https://docs.alchemy.com/reference/api-overview?a=eth-bootcamp)

-By using the AlchemySDK you can really supercharge your projects with additional\
-API functionality that isn't included in the `ethers.js` package including:
-  * NFT methods
-  * WebSocket methods
-  * Alchemy's Transact API functionality
-  * endpoints for usign Alchemy's Notify Webhooks.

-Read more about the above in the [Alchemy SDK Surface docs](https://docs.alchemy.com/reference/alchemy-sdk-api-surface-overview?a=eth-bootcamp).
+Alright, without further ado, let's get started!

 ## 1. Create a unique Alchemy API key

-For the purposes of this project we'll use Ethereum Mainnet.

 If you have not already done so, create a unique Alchemy API Mainnet key for your project as [described here](https://docs.alchemy.com/reference/api-overview?a=eth-bootcamp).

-## 2. Add your API key to an environment variable
+## 2. Add your API key to as an environment variable for the project

 Create an empty `.env` file in the base directory of this project.